dsci-151-spr24/final-project-SarahWinne/README.md

 to ask the question of how lexical richness has changed over the past few centuries.

+Overall, there is a decreasing average lexical richness in the e-books in the Gutenberg Project as they progress towards works published in the 20th century.
+Interestingly, this trend is not representative of the works if the dataset is split in the middle.

+Over the 17th-18th century books, which do have a much smaller sample size, the change in lexical richness is very small throughout.
+However, into the 19th century it begins dropping visibly as the sample size increases.
+This trend continues into the 20th century collection.

 Basically, the form of literature, whether the author was a parent, and what decade or century they published in were the most helpful for predicting lexical richness.
 Depending on the forms, lexical richness